Fastlikelava/william-carter-portfolio/design-stories/ssn-card-request-tool.md

 - start a new job
 - enroll a child in school
-- complete a housing applications
+- complete a housing application
 - receive benefits from a third party

 That urgency elevated stress, and that stress made an already confusing experience feel even harder to navigate, increasing errors, repeat visits, and frustration.
 In turn, stressed and confused users put additional pressure on already overworked staff, creating a vicious cycle where unclear guidance amplified stress on both sides of the counter.